mhtess/elephants/analysis/elephants-8-pilot.md

 | generic    |  144|
 | most       |  144|

-Removing participants who got fewer than 7 correct on memory check and didn't get all 4 sliders.
+Removing participants who didn't get all 4 sliders.
+(All participants with bad explanations failed one or more sliders.)

 Included/excluded subject numbers